-KCCU, now in its 65th year, has 10,000 members with assets under administration of over \$270 million and employs 40 people from the local community.
+Now in our 66th year, KCCU has near 10,000 members with assets under administration of over \$275 million and employs 45 people from the local community.

-KCCU, is a member-owned, democratically operated financial co-operative is open to those who work or reside in the greater Kingston area, KCCU strongly believes in building co-operative relationships with their members and community.
+KCCU, is a member-owned, democratically operated financial co-operative, open to those who work or reside in the greater Kingston area.
+KCCU strongly believes in building co-operative relationships with their members and community.
 For over 65 years, KCCU has made a positive impact on our local community with charitable giving, volunteerism, and financial education.
 We have a proud tradition of co-operative business ethics and continue to demonstrate our values: Co-operation, Integrity, Community, Sharing, Financial Strength, Education, and Respect for All.
 As part of the credit union philosophy of People Helping People, KCCU is committed to building, strengthening, and enhancing the lives of those in our community.

-KCCU maintains three full-service local branches in Kingston.
+KCCU maintains three full-service local branches in Kingston as well as offering service and information via our website kccu.ca.